 How is a lightning rod installed?

-What elements make up a lightning protection system?
+What are the components of a lightning protection system?

 The components of a lightning protection system are: